China's July steel output eases on environmental curbs, shrinking margins

 The world’s top steelmaker produced 85.22 million tonnes of crude steel last month, data from the National Bureau of Statistics (NBS) showed, down from 87.53 million tonnes in June but still well above 81.24 million tonnes a year earlier.

+China’s steel production has been strong this year despite relatively thin margins, supported by firm demand from sectors such as property and infrastructure as Beijing looks to bolster its economy amid a trade row with Washington.

-Average daily output of the industrial metal was 2.75 million tonnes, down about 6% from 2.92 million tonnes in June, according to Reuters calculations.
+Average daily output of the industrial metal was 2.75 million tonnes in July, down about 6% from 2.92 million tonnes in June, according to Reuters calculations.

 The decline came as local governments in northern China, including the top steelmaking province Hebei, stepped up production restrictions to improve air quality.